Philadelphia police search for missing 13-year-old boy, last seen Friday

 PHILADELPHIA (WPVI) -- Philadelphia police are looking for a 13-year-old boy who they say has not been seen since Friday evening.

-Jalen Maxwell was reported missing from his home on the 1700 block of Anchor Street in Frankford around 7 p.m.
+Jalen Maxwell was reported missing from his home on the 1700 block of Anchor Street in Wissinoming around 7 p.m.
 Friday.

+Priscilla Maxwell, the boy's mother, says her son has a mild form of autism and cerebral palsy.
+She says he will respond to his name when called.

+Maxwell believes Jalen left his home after he got in trouble for misusing a school computer.

 Jalen is described as 5'4, 110 pounds, with brown eyes and black hair.